runxiyu/lbmk/util/dell-flash-unlock/README.md

   for the first time, which will tell the EC to set the descriptor override on the next boot.
 Then you will need to shut down the system, after which the system will automatically boot up.
-You should then re-run the utility to disable SMM, after which you can run flashrom.
+You should then re-run the utility to disable SMM, after which you can run flashprog.
 Finally, you should run the utility a third time to reenable SMM so that shutdown works properly afterwards.
 - On 1st Generation Intel Core systems such as the E6410 and newer, run the